Last updated February 23rd, 2022.

 Filinvest is best known for its mid-market developments, such as Alta Vida.
 At this development in San Rafael, buyers can find houses for less than $100,000.
 However, the company has recently expanded into luxury projects like Brentville International Community.

-Buying a condo built by Filinvest might be a good choice if you’re looking for a budget property in the Philippines.
+Buying a condo built by Filinvest might be a good choice if you’re looking for a budget home in the Philippines.
+They’re among the top Philippine property developers that specializes in economy housing.

 5. Federal Land